ShawneeBoy/Baekjoon/Journal.md

 ## - 2021.
 05. 12
 I fucking hate my superior KDH.
 The bitch thinks he's so much better than me.

+## - 2021.
+05. 13
+I'm being gaslighted by him. ffs, I'm not letting him do that to me